-Definitions:
+Glossary:

-- a) "Bloom" is an individual flower, one to a stem. - b) "Spray" is the terminal growth of an herbaceous or woody plant carried on one stem.
-Ideally it would show all forms, e.g. flowers in bloom, buds showing colours, green buds and leaves. - c) "Rose Spray" a main or lateral stem with a number of blooms and/or buds.
+- a) "Accessory"- An object used in a subordinate manner to enhance a design.
+An accessory may be made of non-plant material, or plant-based material.
+A design incorporating an accessory should appear incomplete if the accessory is removed. - b) "Bloom" is an individual flower, one to a stem. - c) "Spray" is the terminal growth of an herbaceous or woody plant carried on one stem.
+Ideally it would show all forms, e.g. flowers in bloom, buds showing colours, green buds and leaves. - d) "Rose Spray" a main or lateral stem with a number of blooms and/or buds.
 Sprays of Modern Roses must have two (2) blooms at least 1⁄2 open while Old Garden type roses require one (1) bloom at least 1⁄2 open plus a bud showing colour.
-(As per Canadian Rose Society Guidelines for Exhibiting & Judging Roses 2001.) - d) "Stem" or "Stalk" is a portion of plant bearing one or more flowers and buds. - e) "Cultivar" is a term meaning "Cultivated Variety".
+(As per Canadian Rose Society Guidelines for Exhibiting & Judging Roses 2001.) - e) "Stem" or "Stalk" is a portion of plant bearing one or more flowers and buds. - f) "Cultivar" is a term meaning "Cultivated Variety".
 Forms of plants originated and maintained only in cultivation, which when reproduced retain their distinguishing features.
-Includes most named garden plants. - f) "Any other" a phrase which allows participants to place an entry into a class when there is no class listed for that particular entry anywhere else in the schedule. - g) "Synergistic Design" A design in which at least three (3) containers or units are used in a composition.
-At least three of the units must include plant material.
-Each unit may be a complete or a partial design and the combined units create a unified whole.
-The design may be further unified through the use of connectives. - h) Peony Descriptions - "Single" 5 to 10 petals, pollen bearing anthers - "Japanese" 5 to 10 petals, pollen-free anthers - "Anemone" 5 to10 petals, no anthers, evolved to petaloids - "Semi-Double" profusion of petals, visible pollen-bearing stamens - "Double" ball-shaped profusion of petals, no visible stamens and carpels
+Includes most named garden plants. - g) "Any other" a phrase which allows participants to place an entry into a class when there is no class listed for that particular entry anywhere else in the schedule. - h) "Plant Material"- a term used in floral design referring to all parts of the plant, e.g., flowers, foliage, fruit, seeds, bark, stems, roots, etc. - "Collage" An abstract design created by gluing plant material and usually other objects on a flat surface, usually in low relief.
+There should be no visible spaces under any of the materials. - j) "Terrarium" A miniature landscape using several different plants artistically grouped and growing in a covered transparent container other than a bottle.
+Plants must be completely confined within the container and have horticulturally compatible requirements.
+No cut plant material is allowed. - k) Peony Descriptions - "Single" 5 to 10 petals, pollen bearing anthers - "Japanese" 5 to10 petals, pollen-free anthers - "Anemone" 5 to10 petals, no anthers, evolved to petaloids - "Semi-Double" profusion of petals, visible pollenbearing stamens - "Double" ball-shaped profusion of petals, no visible stamens and carpels